 Give the Gift of Entertainment

 Give the Gift of Entertainment!
 Give Franklin Theatre Gift Cards.

-The Franklin Theatre opened its doors for the first time during the summer of 1937 when the marquee first illuminated Main Street.
-Moviegoers enjoyed fresh popcorn, afternoon matinees and walked away with a lifetime of memories.
+Our enduring romance with The Franklin Theatre began in the summer of 1937 when the marquee first illuminated Main Street and invited Middle Tennesseans to buy a ticket to laugh, cry and dream.
+Inside the theatre walls, moviegoers enjoyed fresh popcorn, afternoon matinees and first kisses.
+They walked away with a lifetime of memories.

 Over the next 70 years, the world changed a lot - but The Franklin Theatre stood as a testament to a simpler way of life.
-Time eventually took its toll on the venerable movie house, and the doors closed in 2007 under the pressing of rising rents and the trend toward mega-theaters.
+Yet time eventually took its toll on the venerable movie house, and the doors closed in 2007 under the pressing of rising rents and the trend toward mega-theatres.